-2020 2020 202 0

-\$ '000 Budget Actual Variar псе
+2020 2020 2020 \$ '000 Budget Actual Variance

 REVENUES

+User charges and fees

+(15)% U

-User charges and fees 8,763 7,423 (1,340) Our original budget contains an estimate of income from State Roads ordered works usually based on the ordered works carried out in the previous Financial Year.
-This income is substantial but can vary greatly the ordered works conducted in 19/20 was substantially less than in 18/19, and therefore user fees and adjusted downwards in the revised budget when a more accurate total was able to be obtained from RMS
+Our original budget contains an estimate of income from State Roads ordered works usually based on the volume or ordered works carried out in the previous Financial Year.
+This income is substantial but can vary greatly from year to year.
+The ordered works conducted in 19/20 was substantially less than in 18/19, and therefore user fees and charges was adjusted downwards in the revised budget when a more accurate total was able to be obtained from RMS.

 Other revenues 459 626 167 36% F

-Additional other revenue received over the original recovered as a result of sale of land for overdue ra
+Additional other revenue received over the original budgeted amount include insurance claims received of \$30K, legal fees recovered as a result of sale of land for overdue rates \$105, government COVID incentive rebates received \$48K.

-Net gains from disposal of assets Cabonne council received a gain on the buyout of S 300 Southern Phone shares 833 s for the amount 533 of \$785K.
+Net gains from disposal of assets

 178% F

+Cabonne council received a gain on the buyout of Southern Phone shares for the amount of \$785K.

 EXPENSES

-Materials and contracts Our original budget contains an estimate of State I works carried out in the previous Financial Year.
-The ordered works conducted in 19/20 were substantial carry out ordered works was adjusted downwards in from RMS. hese expenses are sub Ily less than in 18/19, a stantial but can nd therefore ma vary greatly from terials and contra year to year.
-The cts required to
+Materials and contracts

+Our original budget contains an estimate of State Roads ordered works expenses usually based on the volume or ordered works carried out in the previous Financial Year.
+These expenses are substantial but can vary greatly from year to year.
+The ordered works conducted in 19/20 were substantially less than in 18/19, and therefore materials and contracts required to carry out ordered works was adjusted downwards in the revised budget when a more accurate total was able to be obtained from RMS.

 STATEMENT OF CASH FLOWS

+Cash flows from investing activities

+(10)% F

-Cash flows from investing activities(21,243)(19,047)2,196(10)%FCouncil did not sell as much plant and equipment than was anticipated.
+Council did not sell as much plant and equipment than was anticipated.